Available with Image Analyst license.

 Manage the classification schema

-Schema edits should be made before collecting training samples.
-If edits are made to a class after samples in another class have been collected, temporarily switch to a different sketch tool to preserve edits to the class.
+Edit schemas before collecting training samples.
+If a class is edited after samples in another class have been collected, temporarily switch to a different sketch tool to preserve edits to the class.

 Create a training sample by drawing a polygon around pixels or objects in the raster.